 Without the timed ignition systems in our internal combustion engines, there would be no way to generate enough power for efficient operation.
 One durable part in your engine that has a countdown to failure is your ignition coil.
 If you have electronically controlled ignition that uses an engine control module, then you have an ignition coil pack or an ignition coil for each cylinder in your BMW 128i.
 If you have mechanically timed ignition that uses a distributor, then you will only have one ignition coil..
 But no matter how many ignition coils you have, just like any electrical component it will stop working.
 If just one BMW 128i ignition coil fails, then your timing will grow more irregular, and your engine won't put out as much horsepower because it won't be firing on all cylinders.

-Don't let a Ignition Coil repair bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by installing anything but the best repair parts.
-Trust in the value of the parts you get from carpartsdiscount.com and save time and money on all your upcoming repairs.
-At Car Parts Discount, we have real customer support agents here with enough expertise to help you buy the correct BMW 128i part for your project or repair.
+Don't let a Ignition Coil repair bring about the demise of your car, truck, or SUV, and don't gamble with its condition by buying anything but the best repair parts.
+Buy all the car parts you will ever need from carpartsdiscount.com and save time and money on all your upcoming repairs.
+At Car Parts Discount, we have live customer service members on the phone with enough expertise to help you select the correct BMW 128i part for your project or repair.
 Just choose your year from the list below to find the right BMW 128i Ignition Coil for your 2013, 2012, 2011, 2010, 2009, 2008 model.